Spectrum of equivariant cohomology as a fixed point scheme: Reductive and arbitrary principally paired algebraic groups

 \end{example}

-\begin{example} As in Example \ref{exflag}, we now consider the action of $\SL_3(\C)$ on the variety $F_3$ of full flags in $\C^3$.
-We determined $V_e$ in Example \ref{exflag}.
-We can analogously determine the vector fields corresponding to lower triangular matrices.
+\begin{example} As in Example~\ref{exflag} we now consider the action of $\SL_3(\C)$ on the variety $F_3$ of full flags in $\C^3$.
+We determined $V_e$ in Example~\ref{exflag}.
+We can analogously determine the vector fields corresponding to lower-triangular matrices.
 Then for we easily get

 Plugging in $b$ from the first equation, we obtain